huangli712/ACFlow/docs/src/examples/current.md

 # Current-Current Correlation Function

 The former three examples only concern fermionic correlators.
 How about bosonic correlators?
-In this example, we will demonstrate how to perform analytical continuation simulation for a typical bosonic correlator, the current-current correlation function ``\Pi(\tau)``, to obtain the optical conductivity ``\sigma(\omega)``.
+In this example, we will demonstrate how to perform analytic continuation simulation for a typical bosonic correlator, the current-current correlation function ``\Pi(\tau)``, to obtain the optical conductivity ``\sigma(\omega)``.
 Note that this example is taken from *Phys.
 Rev. B 82, 165125 (2010)* directly.

 The exact optical conductivity ``\sigma(\omega)`` reads:
 ```math